Strawberry cake: Overview

 Strawberry cakes may be prepared with strawberries in the batter, with strawberries atop them, with strawberries or a strawberry filling in between the layers of a layer cake, and in any combination thereof.
 Some are prepared with strawberries incorporated into a frosting.
 Fresh or frozen strawberries may be used.
+However, using cooked strawberries tends to lose its flavor and turn brown while frozen strawberries are mostly sweeter and riper.
 Some may utilize strawberry-flavored gelatin as an ingredient, which can give the cake a pink color when it is mixed in with the batter.
 A garnish of strawberries is used on some strawberry cakes.
 Strawberry cake may be prepared as a gluten-free dish.
+The cake can be served with icing on top and sides of the cake.

 Some versions are served chilled, and some are frozen and then served in a partially frozen state.
-Ricotta cheese is sometimes used as an ingredient in the cake batter or as a topping.
 Strawberry cake is sometimes prepared using a prepared cake mix as a base, such as a white cake mix, upon which additional ingredients are added to the batter or atop the cake.
 It is sometimes prepared and served as a dish on Valentine's Day.

+Ingredients

+Typical ingredients for a strawberry cake are unsalted butter, sugar, eggs, vanilla extract, flour, baking powder, baking soda, salt, and milk.
+The strawberries can be fresh or frozen.
+While raspberries or sliced peaches can be used as an alternative, strawberries were the primary ingredient for this cake.
+For the frosting, Whipped cream can be used or an icing which is made by mixing egg whites and powdered sugar.
+Other ingredients include Jell-O to maintain its pinkish color of the cake.
+Also, Ricotta cheese is sometimes used as an ingredient in the cake batter or as a topping.

+Nutrients

+A 100 gram reference serving of commercially served Strawberry cake has 444 calories, 11% fat, 64% carbohydrates, and 4% protein.
+The product contains no micronutrients and minerals.

+History

+In pre-colonial days, Wild strawberries were abundant in North America.
+Native Americans often ate fresh and dried strawberries.
+Native Americans would create strawberry bread by mashing wild strawberries and adding cornmeal as a primary ingredient.
+Around 1607, Strawberry bread became popular with the early settlers.
+Besides Native Americans, Europeans discovered how wild strawberries are better in North America than in Europe due to its bigger size and its exquisite flavor.

+Growth of strawberries marked the end of winter for Native Americans.
+Europeans have combined their version and created strawberry shortcake.